Consumer Protection Law

 • Gramm-Leach-Bliley Act

-Individual states also have their own consumer protection laws.
-Some state laws take federal consumer protection standards and add extra protection for consumers and make the penalties for businesses even harsher.
+States also have their own consumer protection laws.
+Some state laws take federal consumer protection standards and add more protections for consumers.

-These are civil lawsuits covered by personal injury or consumer protection laws.
-Frequently, consumer protection and personal injury attorneys provide free consultations to review your situation and determine if they are a good fit for you.
-These attorneys also typically work on contingency fee agreements, which means you will agree to pay them a set percentage of any compensation you recover at the end of your case.
-This limits the financial risk to you of hiring an attorney.
+Many consumer protection lawyers offer a free consultation to review your situation and determine if they’re a good fit for you.
+These lawyers also typically work on contingency fee agreements.
+A contingency agreement means you’ll agree to pay them a set percentage of any compensation you recover at the end of your case.
+This limits the financial risk of hiring a lawyer.

 Was this helpful?